Posts on Flat Roofs causes leaks. What to look for and how to solve the problem

 Damaged Portico roof due to Railing Post leak

-Because of a small detail that was overlooked, this entire portico roof has to be rebuild.
-The leak around the railing post was not detected till it was too late.
+Because of a small detail that was overlooked, this entire portico roof has to be rebuilt.
+The leak around the railing post was not detected until it was too late.
 It took several years of water leaking into the substructure and the joists to rot.

 Another example of a 4 x 4 post that didn’t have a sleeve

 These railing post can be leaking for many years before actual damage can be detected.
 These posts were caulked at the flashing and painted black.
 The paint helped to seal the 4 x 4 post not to absorb moistly.

 A 4 x 4 Post without a sleeve and post cap

 The 4 x 4 post had to flash at the bottom that was caulked to seal it from water getting in.
 Then the rest of the post painted to prevent it from soaking water every time it rained.
 This post several other posts did finally leaked and caused extensive damage to the structure.